 Even after you cancel your account, or if you ask us to delete your personal information, copies of some information from your account may remain viewable in some circumstances where, for example, you have shared information with social media or other services.
 Because of the nature of caching technology, your account may not be instantly inaccessible to others.
 We may also retain backup information related to your account on our servers for some time after cancellation or your request for deletion, for fraud detection or to comply with applicable law or our internal security or recordkeeping policies.
 It may not always be possible to completely remove or delete all of your information due to technical constraints or, contractual, financial, or legal requirements.

 - Protecting your Information: We take website security very seriously and we are committed to safeguarding your personal information.
 We take a number of administrative and technical steps to ensure the security of the information you provide to us.

-If you would like to access, review, correct, update, suppress, delete or otherwise limit our use of your personal information you have previously provided directly to us, you may contact us and we will try to comply with your request as soon as reasonably practicable.
+If you would like to access, review, correct, update, suppress, delete, or otherwise limit our use of the personal information you have previously provided directly to us, you may contact us and we will try to comply with your request as soon as reasonably practicable.

 - If you would prefer to keep your profile anonymous on The Link, you are able to view and adjust your personal details and the visibility of your profile to the Marmot Tours community.

 - From time to time we may contact you with information about special offers, brochures, new products, forthcoming events, or competitions.
 If you do not wish to receive such information, you may ask us in writing (including email) not to receive it.

 - If you continue to receive our communications in error after expressing an opt-out preference, please let us know so that we can investigate the situation.